Are you up for the challenge?

 Step 2: Complete the Online Application

-Include your 250-word minimum statement on the application.
+Students should include a 250-word minimum statement on the application.
 Tell us about yourself, your interest and growth as an artist, and why you want to come to PreCollege.
 Submit along with payment of the $50 Application Fee.
-No Portfolio is needed to apply for PreCollege 2017.
+No Portfolio is needed to apply for PreCollege 2018.

 Step 3: Get a Recommendation

-Have your art teacher or guidance counselor submit a letter of recommendation – either using the online form below, or by submitting an email or letter to email@example.com.
-This isn’t required, but it helps us get to know you better and helps us with placement into PreCollege Immersions.
-Please note: if you will be applying for a need-based grant, this letter is required.
+Have your art teacher or guidance counselor submit a letter of recommendation – either using the online form below, or by submitting an email or letter to firstname.lastname@example.org.
+This isn’t required, but is strongly preferred as it helps us get to know you better and helps us with placement into PreCollege Immersions.
+Please note: if you will be applying for a need-based grant, this letter is required along with two additional recommendations from other teachers and/or members of the community.

 Applying for Financial Aid from Ringling College of Art and Design